grain-lang/grain/stdlib/array.md

 rotate : (Number, Array<a>) -> Void
 ```

-Rotates an array by n elements to the right, in place.
+Rotates array elements by the specified amount to the right, in place.

-If n is negative, the array will be rotated by n elements
+If value is negative, array elements will be rotated by the
-to the left.
+specified amount to the left.
 See examples.

 Parameters: